The Best Term Life Insurance Companies

 Premium prices will increase.Even without an additional medical exam, the price of your premium will always go up when you renew or convert your policy, simply because you're older.
 In the eyes of insurers, older means less healthy; less healthy means higher risk; and higher risk means more expensive.

 A guaranteed renewable policy (a.k.a.
 Guaranteed Insurability Rider, Renewal Provision, or Additional Purchase Option) ensures that you can renew your coverage when it’s about to expire.
 This could be important in light of major, unexpected life events.
 For instance, if a child opts for grad school, you may choose to extend your coverage until their schooling is finished.
 Whatever the circumstance, you’ll want to be sure your coverage is in place until your beneficiaries would no longer be in need of it.

-The best life insurance providers give you the option to renew on a yearly basis after the original term — without an additional medical exam.
+The best life insurance providers allow yu to renew on a yearly basis after the original term without an additional medical exam.
 While your premium is almost certain to go up if you renew, the increase will be moderate without an exam.
-Espenschied estimates that changes in health could result in you paying “hundreds more per year” if you take and exam later in life.
+Espenschied estimates that changes in health could result in you paying “hundreds more per year” if you take an exam later in life.
 And, without guaranteed renewability, you could be refused coverage altogether.

 A "guaranteed renewable" policy is very important because without it, reduced health could render you uninsurable.
 Nobody wants to pay a higher premium, but if you still need life insurance, expensive coverage is preferable to no coverage at all.